kivy/kivy/doc/sources/gsoc.rst

       - Desired Skills: Familiarity with OpenGL, desire to learn/solve difficult concepts/puzzles.

+  We have a lot of ideas around the graphics pipeline.

+  - Merging instructions
-  We have a lot of ideas around the graphics pipeline, like merging instructions or VBOs to reduce GL calls, helpers to create shaders dynamically according to the current vertex format, and improving 3D support.
+  - VBOs to reduce GL calls
+  - helpers to create shaders dynamically according to the current vertex format
+  - improving 3D support.

 Mobile